 - Transactional email

 For instance, you can add additional products in a pop-up window, or on a sidebar of your product page.
 Another option is to present products images on the confirmation page and in the transactional email so that customers would be interested to revisit your website.

 Let’s understand Cross-selling vs Upselling more extensively

-Choosing between cross-selling and upselling is entirely your choice and is solely up to your business and marketing goals.
-By using these tips you will be able to understand the difference between cross-selling vs upselling and how it can benefit your business.
+Choosing between upselling and cross-selling is entirely your choice and is solely up to your business and marketing goals.
+By using these tips you will be able to understand the difference between cross-selling vs. upselling and how it can benefit your business.
 You’ll be able to build a marketing strategy that boosts your sales and income, most importantly keeps your customers satisfied and pleased.